okhx/slc/README.md

 # Silicate

-This is the main repository for the Silicate bot.
+This is the not official repository for the Silicate bot.
+It's a fork of main repository with some added functions.

+Sources will be uploaded if release version will working fine for a some time

 ###  Added Macro Merging, adding features what yall needs.
 Ask in "Issues" tab or write me in Discord - `8e5w`